hegdepavankumar/counter-app-using-javascript/README.md

-Want to check the live project running :- https://hegdepavankumar.github.io/counter-app-using-javascript/counter
+Want to check the live project running:- https://imhegde.github.io/counter-app-using-javascript/counter

-or else click the the git pages hosted link and add the "/counter" at the end o the link....
+or else click the git pages hosted link and add the "/counter" at the end of the link...